 About the Fire Brigade

-Our Regional Control Centre is located at HQ.
-This centre manages how we respond to fires, accidents and emergencies.
-The Regional Control Centre processes more than 133,000 calls annually.
+Our Regional Control Centre is located in HQ.
+This centre processes in excess of 150,000 999/112 emergency calls annually.
 It is also responsible for mobilising emergency responses in areas of Leinster and Ulster.

-The Dublin Fire Brigade Training Centre is located at the O’Brien Institute on the Malahide road.
-It is the largest fire training facility in Ireland.
+The Dublin Fire Brigade Training Centre located on the Malahide Road is the largest fire training facility in Ireland.
+The training centre provides an extensive range of training courses for DFB staff, local authority staff, other fire services and external bodies.

 Dublin Fire Brigade is responsible for fire safety in buildings and other structures across Dublin.
 Our Fire Prevention Section administers and implements relevant legislation in this area.
 We also issue over 2000 Fire Safety Certificates annually.